nniemeir/Game_Binder/README.md

 Game Binder looks for a PNG file that has the same basename as the currently highlighted entry in the appropriate subdirectory of the images directory.

 #### **Setting ROM paths**
-The file *preferences.conf* contains variables that hold the ROM path for each supported emulator (e.g. "/mnt/games/ROMS/PSP").
+The file *preferences.conf* contains variables that hold the ROM path for each supported emulator.
+ROM paths should always be enclosed in double quotes and should not end in a forward slash.

 ## **Dependencies**
 * [fzf](https://github.com/junegunn/fzf)